 We envision a broad discussion of research that spans the breadth of modern ornithology through plenaries, symposia, workshops, roundtable discussions, contributed papers, and posters.
 In addition to these exciting presentations, we will have a variety of exhibitors from the commercial, non-profit, and government sectors.
 We will also host a series of daily, fun networking events for you to make new connections and reconnect with colleagues!

-Don’t forget to mark your calendar for this meeting and check here and watch Society news channels for updates!
+Don’t forget to mark your calendar for this meeting and check the meeting website for updates!

 About the American Ornithological Society